zeek/zeek-docs/doc/scripts/base/utils/queue.zeek.rst

    Put a value onto the beginning of a queue.

-   :q: The queue to put the value into.
+   :param q: The queue to put the value into.

-   :val: The value to insert into the queue.
+   :param val: The value to insert into the queue.